zama-ai/concrete/docs/get-started/compatibility.md

 ## Supported operations

-Here are the operations you can use inside the function you are compiling:
+This document lists the operations you can use inside the function that you are compiling.

 {% hint style="info" %}
-Some of these operations are not supported between two encrypted values.
-A detailed error will be raised if you try to do something that is not supported.
+Some operations are not supported between two encrypted values.
+If attempted, a detailed error message will be raised.
 {% endhint %}

 ### Supported Python operators.